SimeonHristov99/academic/README.md

-# jobatron.
+# academic

-Combine LinkedIn, Coursera and Leetcode in one platform
+Create a platform like Coursera / Udemy.